AutonomyLab/bebop_autonomy/docs/reading.rst

 The video stream from Bebop's front camera is published on ``image_raw`` topic as ``sensor_msgs/Image`` messages. *bebop_driver* complies with ROS camera interface specifications and publishes camera information and calibration data to ``camera_info`` topic.
 Due to limitations in Parrot's ARDroneSDK3, the quality of video stream is limited to **640 x 368 @ 30 Hz**.

-To set the location of camera calibration data, please check this page: :doc:`configuration`
+To set the location of camera calibration data, please check this page: :doc:`configuration`.
+Since v0.4, the package ships with a default camera caliberation file located at ``bebop_driver/data/bebop_front_calib.yaml``.
+Both default node/nodelet launch files, load this file when executing the driver.

 .. _sec-states: